 Begins 23 February 2019.
 This training involves participating in a year-long programme consisting of experiential workshops, reading, writing, peer practice group, social activities and supervision.
 Most courses are open to those who wish to develop their professional abilities without necessarily becoming certificated practitioners.read more

-Christchurch: Begins 16 March 2019.
-A two-year training programme for health professionals working with couples.
-The 2019 programme includes two Four-day workshops in Christchurch.
-Become competent and confident when working with couplesread more
+Christchurch: A two-year training course for health professionals working with couples.
+The 2019 programme includes two 4-day workshops.
+Become competent and confident working with couplesread more

 10 – 12 May 2019 Dunedin.
 Trainer: Paul Baakman This workshop will promote a non-judgemental, involved and patient approach that focuses on people, relationships and connection.read more